 Juneteenth is now observed annually on June 19, celebrating the emancipation of those enslaved in the United States, with varying degrees of official recognition.
 The United States, as of June 15, 2021, recognizes Juneteenth as a national holiday.

 Absolute Equality aims to recontextualize Juneteenth as a pivotal moment in the arc of U.S. history while properly telling the story of its genesis, and historical and contemporary relevance through the power of public art.

-through the eyes of a little boy who experiences the magic of the Juneteenth parade for the first time with his family as they come to understand the purpose of the festivities that happens every year-and why they celebrate their African American history!
+through the eyes of a little boy who experiences the magic of the Juneteenth parade for the first time with his family as they come to understand the purpose of the festivities that happens every year-and why they celebrate their American history!